 - In what format will the records I request be delivered?

-CORA does not guarantee access to public records in a specific format.
-The OIT records custodian will determine the appropriate format for the records to be produced, which may not be in their native format.
 Whenever possible, OIT endeavors to provide electronic copies of files to requesters.
 When responsive records cannot be easily or cost-effectively provided electronically to a requester, OIT will work with the requester to schedule a time to inspect the records in person.

 - Is there a cost to review or obtain records through a CORA request?

-OIT does not charge for the first hour of time expended for the research and retrieval of public records.
+Research & Retrieval Fee: OIT does not charge for the first hour of time expended for the research and retrieval of public records.
 After the first hour, OIT charges the requester $20 per hour to research and retrieve public records.

-For requests where OIT anticipates more than 25 pages will be produced and/or more than one (1) hour of staff time will be consumed for the research and retrieval of public records, the OIT records custodian will provide the requester with advance notice and an estimate of the costs to produce the public records.
+For requests where OIT anticipates more than 25 pages will be produced in hard copy format and/or more than one (1) hour of staff time will be consumed for the research and retrieval of public records, the OIT records custodian will provide the requester with advance notice and an estimate of the costs to produce the public records.
 Any costs must be paid in full by the requester before the public record can be produced.